dumconstantin/ramda-global-loader/README.md

 answer(32) // The answer to your Ramda import problems
 ```

-and automatically adds them to the header of every file:
+and automatically adds them to the header of the file:
 ```javascript
 var R = __webpack_require__(1)
 var add = R.add